gbif/pipelines/mini-pipelines/README.md

 NOTE: at the time being the ES schema is temporary and the development of the pipeline is still in an early stage, therefore issues may be encountered.

 #### Spark runner ####
 The Spark dependencies are included in the project so the pipelines can be run in an embedded Spark in our localhost.
-It is recommended to use this runner because the default runner (DirectRunner) is very limited and can handle only some thousands of records and the performance is very poor.
+This runner has a much more better performance than the default one, and it can handle datasets of some millions of records.

 To run the pipeline with Spark, we need to use the SparkRunner.
 It's also recommended to increase the memory size and use the G1 garbage collector: